New to UMass

 How do I put course material on reserve?

-You can take advantage of either of the two systems below for reserving reference materials for your students:
+You can take advantage of either physical or digital curriculum services to reserve library materials for your students:

 How and when can I put together a course pack for my class?

 The University’s Textbook Annex, CopyCat Print Shop, and Collective Copies provide course pack reproduction services.
 In order to have your pack ready in a timely manner, the Textbook Annex suggests that you allow 4-9 weeks to ensure full copyright approval and sufficient copy time.
 CopyCat and Collective Copies suggest that you allow a minimum of 3 weeks.
 Submit 1) a printed, single-sided copy of your course material and 2) a complete bibliography including the name, title, publisher, date of publication, and page numbers to obtain copyright approval (the copy center will do this for you).
-You may also be asked to sign an indemnification form to assume responsibility for reproducing non-copyrighted material.
+You may also be asked to sign an indemnification form to assume responsibility for reproducing material in the public domain (without copyright).

-Copyright fees are determined by the publisher, and the copyright charge is included in the total price of the course pack.
-When considering which material to include in your pack, keep in mind that copyright approval typically will not be given if you plan to copy more than 15% of a source.
-In some cases, publishers rarely allow reproduction of a certain text and/or charge a prohibitively high copyright fee.
+Use/reproduction fees are determined by the publisher who controls the copyright, and the fee is included in the total price of the course pack.
+When considering which material to include in your pack, keep in mind that permission typically will not be given if you plan to reproduce more than 15% of a source.
+In some cases, publishers do not allow reproduction of a certain text or may charge a prohibitively high use fee.

 Contact information for each service provider is listed below.